University of West London

-The latest part of the project has been the Teaching Centre, which is a tidy up of the existing Category 5e Infrastructure over the summer of 2015.
+One part of the project was the Teaching Centre, which was a tidy up of the existing Category 5e Infrastructure over the summer of 2015.

-The main project is a new building called Heartspace that connects with five existing buildings that are also being updated.
+The main project was a new building called Heartspace that connects with five existing buildings that have also been updated.